 Breakfast at Nonnas

-PICNIC Restaurant and Bar offers something a little bit different.
-At lunch time, this modern and stylish location serves delicious dosas and dhals.
-The dhal is served in jars with rice and optional extras, whilst the thin crisp dosas have a great selection of fillings including classic spiced potatoes; avocado, fresh spinach and goat’s cheese; or chicken, cabbage and hummus.
+PICNIC Restaurant and Bar serves delicious dosas and dhals for lunch.
+The dhal is served in jars with rice and optional extras, while the thin crispy dosas come with a great selection of fillings including classic spiced masala potatoes; avocado, fresh spinach and goat’s cheese; or chicken, cabbage and hummus.
 You can also add a side of chutney: think mango, coriander and mint, or coconut.
-Wash it all down with a smooth mango lassi and you have the perfect lunch.
+Wash it all down with a smooth mango lassi or a freshly pressed juice, and you have the perfect meal.

 Coffee at Die Waldmeister